 The Dirty Dozen: The Watches That Went to War

 Short summary of story:

 During World War II, precision and reliability were critical - not just for soldiers but for the tools they carried.
 The Dirty Dozen watches were born out of necessity, designed to withstand the harshest battlefield conditions while maintaining impeccable accuracy.
 Commissioned by the British Ministry of Defence and built by twelve renowned watchmakers, these timepieces became legends in military horology.
-Today, their legacy lives on, inspiring collectors, enthusiasts, and modern tributes that honor their timeless design and resilience.
+Today, their legacy lives on, inspiring collectors, enthusiasts, and modern tributes that honour their timeless design and resilience.

+The Dirty Dozen: The Watches That Went to War